Bed Slats vs Box Springs: What You Need To Know

 Are Bed Slats Bad For Mattresses?

-Whether bed slats are bad for your mattress depends on the type of mattress you use.
-For instance, if your mattress is too heavy for your wooden slats, you could risk breakage.
-Hybrid and memory foam mattresses with multiple layers tend to be on the heavier side, so you may have to opt for metal slats if you go for these materials.
+Whether or not bed slats are bad for your mattress depends on the type of mattress.
+For instance, mattresses too heavy for wooden slats may cause breakage.
+Multi-layered hybrid and memory foam mattresses tend to be heavier, requiring the need for metal slats.

 In addition, how you assemble your slats can affect your mattress.
 For instance, if you have a memory foam mattress, you shouldn’t build the slats more than 2.75 inches apart, or you’ll risk sagging.